"I wouldn't have survived my youth without AnNa's voice"

 Many others are at a loss for words over the loss.
 Actor Jannik Schümann and the band 2Raumwohnung can only post hearts.

 Peter Plate can only hope that his former partner is sitting on a Berlin cloud and is doing well.
-"We always saw ourselves as siblings.
+"We always saw each other as siblings.
 What fantastic times we had!
 We laughed so much, we cried too.
 We held each other tight and let go when it was time."

 "Unique voice": Anna R. from Rosenstolz dies - Gallery